stormsaurus/io-james-www-ion/README.md

 It's not licensed for privacy reasons but is available to view as a demonstration of work.

-Note the current active website is in Vue.
+Note the current active website is not this one.